cyjake/leoric/docs/querying.md

 ### Sum

 If you want to find the sum of a field for all records in your model's table you could call `Model.sum()`.
-If you need to be more specific, say to find the total price of the items of certain shop, you can:
+Say to find the total price of the items of certain shop, you can:

 ```js
 Shop.find(42).with('items').sum('items.price')